-All funded projects must acknowledge the funding provided by the Department of Water and Environmental Regulation (with provided logos and branding), delivered via WALGA.
+All funded projects must acknowledge the funding provided by DWER, delivered via WALGA.

 Promotion

 Successful applicants are encouraged to promote local greening projects and support offered to local residents whilst undertaking media related to the Grant Program.

 Assessment Process

 Each application will be assessed by an Evaluation Panel, comprised of representatives from WALGA and the State Government.
 The assessment will be based on the information contained in the submitted application and supporting documentation.